emilsw/ew/full-time.md

 #### Other attributes
-* ConversionXL and covert.com certified expert
+* CXL and covert.com certified expert
 * Extensive experience working cross-functionally - collaborating with designers, developers, marketers to carry out splits tests, marketing campaigns and product improvements (CRO and product management are overlapping disciplines)
 * Have hired and managed a group of contractors and specialists
 * Self-organized and entrepreneurial (I've been running my own consultancy and working remotely 5+ years)